 - Timing is everything.
 The fatigue that accompanies a chronic health condition that creates dysphagia may make it difficult to eat or drink for more than 15 minutes at any given time.
 Try to plan meals around instances when the senior is least tired, and have thickened beverages available throughout the day to ensure hydration.

-CareWorks Health Services, award-winning provider of home health care in Mission Viejo, CA, and the surrounding Orange County communities, is available to help plan and prepare healthy meals and thickened beverages for a senior loved one with dysphagia, and we’ll even pick up all the ingredients, too!
-Reach out to us at (949) 859-4700 to learn more.
+CareWorks Health Services, an award-winning provider of Huntington Beach senior services, is available to help plan and prepare healthy meals and thickened beverages for a senior loved one with dysphagia, and we’ll even pick up all the ingredients, too!
+Reach out to us at (949) 859-4700 for more information about our home care services and visit our Service Area page to learn about all of the Orange County communities we serve.